hpi-schul-cloud/schulcloud-server/apps/server/doc/logging.md

 ```
 [NestWinston] Info - 2023-05-31 15:20:30.888   [YourUc] {  message: 'I am a log message.',  data: {   userId: '0000d231816abba584714c9e'  }}
 ```

+## Legacy logger

+While transitioning to the new logger for loggables, the old logger for strings is still available as `LegacyLogger`.